What is 1.35192 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 135192 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 135192 are: 1 2 3 4 6 8 12 24 43 86 129 131 172 258 262 344 393 516 524 786 1032 1048 1572 3144 5633 11266 16899 22532 33798 45064 67596 135192